 What Officers Can and Cannot Do

 When law enforcement officers see what they reasonably suspect is criminal activity, it's their duty to stop and investigate.
-If their reasonable suspicion develops into to probable cause to make an arrest, they can do so without an arrest warrant.
-Often investigations (and, ultimately, arrests) include searches performed without search warrants, which isn't necessarily a constitutional violation.
-But it can be depending on the facts.
+If their reasonable suspicion develops into probable cause to make an arrest, they can do so without an arrest warrant.
+Most criminal investigations (and, ultimately, arrests) involve searches performed without search warrants, which isn't necessarily a constitutional violation.
+But it may be a violation depending on the facts.

-The following does not get into much detail.
-However, it is a basic introduction to criminal procedure.
-It may help shed some light on day-to-day criminal investigations, particularly of lower-level offenses like DUIs.
+The following is a basic introduction to criminal procedure.
+It does not go into detail, but it may help shed some light on day-to-day criminal investigations, particularly of lower-level offenses like DUIs.

 They CAN pull you over if they have a "reasonable suspicion" you've committed any offense, large or small.
 The most minor of traffic infractions in enough to justify stopping you.